giellatekno/oahpa/sma/00_readme.txt

    	    the marked one even if they don't share the same semantics classification;
 		Ex.: entry for "spor"

+Observations when feature merging:

+   O-1: books that come from different types of entries (pref vs. non-pref) have to be marked as such

+   O-2: sma translations that stem from different types of entries (pref vs. non-pref) have to be marked as such wrt. semantics because these features will be merged

 2. Topic: level simplification in the dictionary from 3 to 2 levels in the meaning groups

 	2.1 structurally there are still three levels: